 Work together on a document in Word Online

-To work together in Word Online, you edit a document as you normally would, and if others are also editing it, Word Online alerts you to their presence, and shows you the paragraph they’re working on.
+To work together in Word Online, you edit a document as you normally would.
+If others are also editing it, Word Online alerts you to their presence, and shows you the paragraph they’re working on.
 There’s no special co-authoring mode and no command to begin co-authoring.

 As authors come and go, Word Online notifies you briefly.